Stupid-Creations/AI-Does-Stuff/README.md

 # AI-Does-Stuff
-I make AI do stupid things :)

-These are implementations of reinforcement learning to teach AI to play pong, and also to create "Smart Rockets"
+Reinforcement learning to make AI play pong and to make "smart rockets"